 The types and choices of food and beverages available to students influence their lifelong health and nutritious eating habits.
 St. Bernard Catholic School participates in the National School Lunch Program.
-All lunches served are Child Nutrition Certified, meeting federal program requirements and nutrition standards.
+All lunches served are Child Nutrition Certified, meeting USDA nutrition standards for reimbursable school meals.